leanprover/lean4/doc/quickstart.md

 **The InfoView says "Waiting for Lean server to start..." forever.**

-Check that the VS Code Terminal is not prompting you with `Press ENTER key to start Lean:`.
-If so click in the terminal window and pressthe  ENTER key.
+Check that the VS Code Terminal is not showing some installation errors from `elan`.
-If that doesn't work try also running the VS Code command `Developer: Reload Window`.
+If that doesn't work, try also running the VS Code command `Developer: Reload Window`.